 There are also very useful editing functions too.
 For landscape photographers, it’s also particularly impressive that all three of its cameras are high-resolution, which is often not the case with many smartphones.

 The main sensor boasts 50 megapixels, and a 25mm f/1.68 equivalent lens.
 This is joined by a 48MP ultra-wide camera and a 48MP 5x telephoto camera.
-You can shoot in raw format, and a new function for the Pixel 8 Pro model is the addition of a dedicated Pro shooting mode in the native camera app.
+You can shoot in raw format, there is also a Pro shooting mode in the native camera app, a welcome addition that we’ve already seen in the Pixel 8 Pro.
 Usefully, you can also shoot in the full 50MP resolution if you prefer, rather than the standard 12MP default output.

 If you’re mainly interested in wide and ultra-wide lenses, you can opt for the cheaper Pixel 8 model, but you will lose some other features such as pro controls, as well as losing a telephoto lens.
 You could also go for the older Pixel 7 Pro model, but again, you won’t get a pro mode here – not necessarily a deal-breaker if you’re more than happy to simply ‘point and shoot’ and focus on composition.